The simplest and easiest way to add and edit tasks is right on the Task List form.

 - Adding a task to the root-level of the task list requires that any summary tasks prior to the task being added are fully collapsed.
 Use "Tools -> Collapse All Summary Tasks" to make certain you have done this before adding new tasks with the intention of placing them on the root-level of the task list.

-- Changing the order of tasks in the list requires the drag-and-drop feature invoked by dragging the "Move Task" icon in the "Ord." column.
+- Changing the order of tasks in the list requires the drag-and-drop feature invoked by dragging from within the line of the task to be moved.

 - When using the drag-and-drop function to change the order of tasks in the list, you may see a dialogue box clarifying your intended action.
 Pay close attention to the message in this box, as "Cancel" does not always cancel all actions from your drag-and-drop action.
 Sometimes "Cancel" will still perform the task move on the list, but will set the task's summary parent one-level lower.
 In the example message below, both the "OK" and the "Cancel" selections perform a move on the task.
 "Cancel" simply moves the task one summary level lower than "OK."